 This unique function of your Panasonic microwave oven allows you to establish the initial non-cooking features of your Oven.

-This microwave oven has three functions below:
+This microwave oven has the functions below:

 LB/KG CHOICE: The oven has both imperial and metric weight measurements.

-LANGUAGE CHOICE: The oven has a choice of English, French or Spanish display.
 BEEP CHOICE: The oven has both Beep On and Beep Off mode.